How to Open an Adult Day Care Center: The 7 C's Checklist

 Consult StoriiCare - FREE Digital Assessment & Cost Estimate

 If you are writing a business plan or grant proposal for a new Adult Day Care, take advantage of StoriiCare.
-StoriiCare is an Adult Day Care Software provider.
+StoriiCare is a leading Adult Day Care Software provider.
 Their system is modern and easy-to-use.
-It enables care providers to digitally schedule clients and transport, create custom calendars, track service user participation, connect with families, and so much more!
+It enables care providers to digitally schedule clients and transport, create custom calendars, track service user participation, connect with families, run billing reports and so much more!

 StoriiCare offers a free digital assessment and cost estimate to include in your business proposal.
 Why include this or consider care management software?
 It shows investors that you:

 - Are forward-thinking.
 Digital care management is already on its way to being an industry standard.
 Including digital care management plans and costs in your business plans indicates that you’re future-proofing your care provision.